goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

   >>> service.__parent__ is sm['default']
   True

-Let's register it under the name `TestTaskService`:
+Let's register it under the name `TestTaskService1`:

   >>> from zope import component
   >>> from lovely.remotetask import interfaces